So you want to start a data team.

 Data may not be structured in a way that’s right for modelling or so granular it needs work to process first.
 At this stage, a decision needs to be made on where the data is going to go and how it will be processed.

-Will the Data flow into a Data Warehouse, a Data Lake, or a Database for the next step?
+Will the data flow into a data warehouse, data lake, or database for the next step?
 Or does it make more sense to leave it where it is and query it there using another tool?
-A Data Engineer will be able to understand the complexity around the landing and processing large amounts of data and the best way to get it where it needs to go.
-This repository becomes your ‘single source of truth’
+A data engineer will be able to understand the complexity around the landing and processing large amounts of data and the best way to get it where it needs to go.
+This repository becomes your ‘single source of truth’.

 This isn’t the end of the story for the collection and cleansing of data.
 Changes at source and changes in what is required for Analysis means there is always a need for a data engineer.